Head: Prof. Nagari Mohan Panda

 North-Eastern Hill University, Shillong 22

-Presently, the department enjoys the faculty strength of 7 regular teachers (against the sanctioned strength of eight) in addition to some visiting faculties who are at times invited to supplement the regular teaching and interaction.
-Despite the teaching problem in the early years, the department has grown into a full-fledged department with resources both faculty and facilities for specialization in Accounting & finance and Management of Small Enterprises.
-Presently there are two regular programmes, Masters and Doctoral, run in the department along with some other need based short run informal programmes like NET coaching and career counseling.
-The department is equipped with a Computer Lab and a Learning Resource Center.
-The department along with the regular programmes conducts industrial tours for the students, refresher courses for the college and university teachers and some need based training programmes.
+Presently, the department enjoys the faculty strength of 6 regular teachers (against the sanctioned strength of eight) in addition to some visiting faculties who are at times invited to supplement the regular teaching and interaction.
+Despite the teaching problem in the early years, the department has grown into a full-fledged department with resources both faculty and facilities for specialization in Finance, and Entrepreneurship.
+Presently there are two regular programmes, Masters and Doctoral, run in the department along with some other need based short run informal programmes like NET coaching and career counselling.
+The Department is equipped with a Computer Lab and a Learning Resource Centre.
+The Department along with the regular programmes conducts industrial tours for the students, refresher courses for the college and university teachers and some need-based training programmes.
 Conferences/seminars/workshops at national and regional levels are also organized by the department on a regular basis.
-The thrust area of the department is identified as Accounting & Finance and Management of Small Business.
+The thrust area of the Department is identified as Accounting & Finance and Entrepreneurship & Management of Small Business.
 The syllabus for the master’s programme has been designed in consonance with the above thrust areas and periodic revision is undertaken in order to incorporate the recent developments in the subjects.
-The M Com programme curriculum has been revised in the light of Choice Based Credit System (CBCS).
+The M. Com programme curriculum has been revised in the light of Choice Based Credit System (CBCS).